Just relisted - she was off the market several months.

 Osprey sails fantastically in both heavy weather and light airs.
 While more modern yachts with wide sterns have more accommodation, yachts of Ospreys era are much better behaved at sea.

-Her sister ship, Berrimilla II (Currently for sale for $47,000) finished first place in her division in the notoriously bad 1998 Sydney to Hobart.
+Her sister ship, Berrimilla II (Was for sale for $47,000) finished first place in her division in the notoriously bad 1998 Sydney to Hobart.
 These are tough capable yachts.

 Osprey was set up for single or two up ocean sailing by my father who is famous for sailing a 25 footer around the world in the 70s.
 He sailed Osprey around Tasmania, New Zealand and New Caledonia as well as trips to north Qld and Lord Howe Island with my Mother.